 What Will Happen This Year?

-It remains to be seen if and when the college football season can actually start this year.
+It remains to be seen if and when the college football season will actually start this year.
 If it does, it will likely look different with a shorter season and less travel.
 And if it gets canceled outright, sports programs across the country — and the areas that benefit from fan spending — could lose billions.
+However, it could possibly save lives, so that certainly must be taken into account as that’s something you can’t put a price on.